angelosat/personal-project/README.md

 3. Develop skills to be utilized for the possibility of a job as a C# developer

 # Current state
-* Dream game being worked on on and off throughout the years as a hobby
 * Iterating on different systems in a rotation in order to prevent burn-out
 * Still a lot of legacy code from early iterations that is slowly phased out/refactored, in order to not break everything at once.
 * A lot of leftover code and comments that are being cleaned up to make the project more readable, since the decision to upload to github was fairly recent.